Zodiaco – Sternzeichen

 Zodiaco – Sternzeichen is the twenty-first studio album by Italian chamber orchestra Rondò Veneziano, released in 1998 by Koch International (Austria).

-In Europe, it was released as Zodiaco – The Zodiac and in Spain as Zodiaco.
+In Europe it was released as Zodiaco – The Zodiac and in Spain as Zodiaco.
 In Italy it was re-released with a slightly modified cover in 2008 by Deltadischi as Zodiaco.
 The album peaked at number 35 in Switzerland.
 The album was advertised on Billboard on November 14, 1998.

+Overview

 It is the second of three concept albums released by the orchestra following Marco Polo (1997) and preceding Honeymoon – Luna di miele (1999), inspired by the theme of the zodiac signs.
-The track "Toro-Terra" was re-recorded in 2000 with lyrics as "Aspittamu u ventu" by Sicilian singer-songwriter Vincenzo Spampinato for the album Kokalos.3 (label: Lengi Music).
+The track "Toro – Terra" was re-recorded in 2000 with lyrics as "Aspittamu u ventu" by Sicilian singer-songwriter Vincenzo Spampinato for the album Kokalos.3 (label: Lengi Music).

 Track listing

 All tracks are written by Gian Piero Reverberi and Ivano Pavesi, except where noted.